BitsOfBinary/yarabuilder/README.rst

 TODO
 ----
 - More logging in the classes
-- Add the capability to add comments to YARA rules
 - Add optional validation for building YARA rules (e.g. checking imports are valid, and more longer term check the condition is valid)